Al Jazeera journalist Shireen Abu Akleh shot and killed in West Bank - KTVZ

 By Hadas Gold, Abeer Salman and Amir Tal, CNN

-Al Jazeera journalist Shireen Abu Akleh was shot and killed in the West Bank Wednesday, the network said.
+Al Jazeera journalist Shireen Abu Akleh was fatally shot while on assignment in the West Bank Wednesday, the network said.

 The Israel Defense Forces said its security forces had been operating in the area “to arrest suspects in terrorist activities,” and both Palestinian suspects and Israeli forces were firing at the time.